tyler-romero/LungCancerDemo/INSTALL.md

 	"C:\Program Files\Microsoft SQL Server\YOUR-MSSQL-SERVER-INSTANCE-FOLDER\PYTHON_SERVICES\Scripts\pip.exe" install -r requirements.txt

 #### Install lung cancer detection libraries
 The last step is to install the lung cancer libraries.
-You have to go to the folder where you donwloaded the libraries and fill up the file [connection_settings.py](lung_cancer/connection_settings.py.template) with your credentials.
+You have to go to the folder where you downloaded the libraries and fill up the file [connection_settings.py](lung_cancer/connection_settings.py.template) with your credentials.
 Another way to add the credentials is using environmnet variables.
 In this case we use a file embedded in the library because it's easier with the SQL python system.
 Once the credentials are changed, execute from there:

 	cd PATH-TO-SQL-PYTHON-DEEP-LEARNING-REPO
 	"C:\Program Files\Microsoft SQL Server\YOUR-MSSQL-SERVER-INSTANCE-FOLDER\PYTHON_SERVICES\python.exe" setup.py install